stoeps13/connections-doc/source/admin/install/t_inst_prepare_database_wizard_oracle.md

         where hostname:displaynumber.screennumber represents the client system, monitor number, and window number.
 For example: localhost:0.0

+    !!! note
-    **Note:** If you can see the xclock application running after issuing the xclock command, then you have permission to run the database wizard.
+    If you can see the xclock application running after issuing the xclock command, then you have permission to run the database wizard.
 If you cannot see the xclock application, run the xhost + command as root user and then run the su command.

 4. Start the database instance:

+    !!! note
-    **Note:** Run the database commands under the user account that has administrative access to the database.
+    Run the database commands under the user account that has administrative access to the database.

     -   AIX or Linux:
         -   Oracle \(login as oracle or use the su oracle command to change to oracle\)